Robin970822/DABC-Net-for-COVID-19/README.md

 * [Tutorial](#tutorial)

 ## Installation
-If you run toolkit with packaged destop app, you can skip this step.
+If you run toolkit with packaged desktop app, you can skip this step.

 An Nvidia GPU is needed for faster inference (about 16ms/slice on 1080ti gpu).